NerdWalletOSS/shepherd/README.md

 - `pr_message`:
   - **Description**: Commands to generate a pull request message.
   - **Output**: Anything written to `stdout` is used for the message.
 Multiple commands will have their outputs concatenated.

+- `issue`:
+  - **Description**: Command to create, update, or close issues.
+  - **Output**: Depending on the details provided in migration scripts, the issues will be created, updated or closed.

+- `list-issues`:
+  - **Description**: Commands to list all issues associated with a migration.
+  - **Output**: All the posted issues are listed in the table format.

 ### Requirements